Cosmian/kms/documentation/docs/index.md

 Check the enabling [TLS documentation](./tls.md) as well as the [authentication documentation](./authentication.md) for details.

-#### Packaged as a docker image
+#### Packaged as a docker image and raw binary

-The KMS server is available as a Docker image on the [Cosmian public docker hub](https://hub.docker.com/r/cosmian/kms).
+The KMS server is available as a Docker image on the [Cosmian public Docker repository](https://github.com/Cosmian/kms/pkgs/container/kms).

+Non-dockerized raw binaries are also available on [Cosmian public packages repository](https://package.cosmian.com/kms/4.4.0/)

 !!! info "Quick start"
     To quick start a Cosmian KMS server on `http://localhost:9998` that stores its data inside the container, simply run

     ```sh
-    docker run -p 9998:9998 --name kms cosmian/kms
+    docker run -p 9998:9998 --name kms ghcr.io/cosmian/kms:4.4.0
     ```

     Check the Cosmian KMS server version